 Curious about Tasmanian wine?
 The Tamar Valley has more than 30 cellar doors dotted across 170 km of pretty wine country.
 If bubbles are high on your list, Jansz Tasmania and Clover Hill at Pipers Brook and nearby House of Arras (Pipers River) are sparkling neighbours not to miss.

 Put Josef Chromy Wines on your dining list.
 This state-of-the-art winery and restaurant in the rolling hills of Relbia is the life work of Josef, who fled his war-torn Czech village in 1950 at the age of 19.
 Their award-winning wine is the product of hand-picked fruit that is processed within 48 hours of leaving the vine.

-Stay at Woodbridge Farm, also in Relbia.
+You might like to stay in one of the original convict cottages at Brickendon.
+There are three to choose from.
+Or, head back to Relbia and stay at Woodbridge Farm.
 Follow the hawthorn-lined drive up to a heritage-style home built with century-old bricks.
-Help yourself to the veggie patch and create your own winter feast.
-Then warm up by the crackling fire with a nightcap.
+Help yourself to the veggie patch and create your own Tasmanian feast.

-After another day exploring the Tamar Valley and sampling exquisite wines, head to Wines For Joanie.
-With a wood fire and plenty of wine, it’s a true winter winner and a great place to stay.
-The rustic packing shed cellar door is packed full of curious Tasmanian history for those who enquire.
+More wine is on the agenda today.
+Head to Wines for Joanie in Sidmouth on the other side of the Tamar.
+The rustic packing shed cellar door is full of curious Tasmanian history for those who enquire.
 Owners Andrew and Prue are happy to share stories of Glendale Farm, an apple and pear orchard established in the early 1930s.

-From the Tamar, head to Ghost Rock Vineyard near Port Sorell.
+Leaving the Tamar, drop into Ghost Rock Vineyard near Port Sorell.
 Young winemaker Justin has taken over the reins from his parents.
-Working with his wife Alicia, the dynamo team hosts lots of events and serve up hearty winter lunches.
-Time your trip around the Devonport Jazz Festival, 28 and 29 July at Ghost Rock.
+Working with his wife Alicia, the dynamo team hosts lots of events and serve up lunch with Bass Strait views.